sjg42/VBA-challenge/README.md

 # VBA-challenge
 Module 2 Challenge for GT Data Science Bootcamp

-The file "VBA-Challenge.vbs" worked on "alphabetical_testing.xlsx" and "Multiple_year_stock_data.xlsx".
+The file "VBA_Challenge.vbs" worked on "alphabetical_testing.xlsx" and "Multiple_year_stock_data.xlsx".

 It goes worksheet by worksheet to populate the Price Changes, Percent Changes, and Total Volume of each ticker.